MengTianshuo2003/DQPGT/README.md

 ```

 ### About `--GT_mean`
-We provide the same test setting as LLFlow, KinD, and recent diffusion models.
-Please note that we do not suggest this test setting because it uses the mean of ground truth to enhance the output of the model.
-But if you want to follow this test setting, just add a `--GT_mean` action at the end of the above test command as
+`GT_mean` is disabled by default in our model.
+But if you want to enable it, just add a `--GT_mean` action at the end of the above test command as

 ```
 python3 Enhancement/test_from_dataset.py --opt Options/QuadPriorFormer_LOL_v1.yml --weights pretrained_weights/LOL_v1.pth --dataset LOL_v1 --GT_mean
 ```